Pigeon aux Raisins à la Mode de Flandres (Classical Edition)

 Can I make this ahead of time?

 Partial.
 You can roast the pigeons up to 1 day ahead and refrigerate them covered.
-Make the sauce fresh on serving day—the liver liaison is best when just prepared.
+Make the sauce fresh on serving day for the best texture.
 Reheat the birds gently in a 250°F / 120°C oven while you finish the sauce.

 Why use rice flour instead of regular flour?